sartography/SpiffWorkflow/doc/bpmn/organization.rst

 Subprocesses
 ^^^^^^^^^^^^

-In general, subprocesses are a way of grouping work into smaller units.
-This, in theory, will help us to re-use sections of business logic, but it will also allow us to treat groups of work as a unit.

-Subprocesses come in two different flavors.
-We can create a Subprocess Task, which can be expanded or collapsed.
+Subprocesses allow us to conceptualize a group of tasks as a unit by creating a mini-workflow inside a task.
+Subprocess Tasks come in two different flavors: expanded or collapsed.
 The difference between the two types is visual rather than functional.
-The purpose of a Subprocess Task is to conceptualize a group of tasks as a unit.

 It also possible to refer to external processes via a Call Activity Task.
-This allows us to 'call' a separate workflow in a different file by referencing the ID of the called workflow, which can simplify business logic and make it re-usable.
+This allows us to 'call' a separate Process (which might be stored independently of the Process we're implementing) by referencing the ID of the called Process, which can simplify business logic and make it re-usable.

 We'll expand 'Fulfill Order' into sub tasks -- retrieving the product and shipping the order -- and create an Expanded Subprocess.